caseyrubel/NYTscraper/README.md

 ## Description
 ***
-This repository is a full MERN stack application that enables the user to:
+This repository is an application that enables the user to:

 * Enter in a subreddit to scrape (as seen in the picture above)
 * Choose links from the scraped results to save